-Unless you’ve had the perfect wedding spot picked out for as long as you can remember, deciding on where to have your wedding can be difficult.
-The first thing you should determine is whether you want to keep the festivities nearby or go for the destination wedding.
-From there you can work on narrowing down the venue choices.
+Unless you’ve had the perfect wedding spot picked out for as long as you can remember, deciding where to have your wedding can be challenging.
+You might first determine whether you want to keep the festivities close to home or go for the destination wedding.
+From there, you can work on narrowing down the venue choices.

 - If your family doesn’t live near you, your destination wedding could make it easier for everyone to meet in the middle.